[ Return to main page ]

 If you choose to use a second edition of this textbook, it is your responsibility to ensure that you are answering the assigned homework problems.

-- The midterm will be held on Wednesday, May 9, in class, from 12:00pm
+- The midterm will be held in class on Wednesday, May 7, 2014.
+You are

 - Introduction to MATLAB